 Pancakes and Waffles

-I hope you've found some new favorite vegan breakfast ideas!
+I hope this collection of vegan breakfast recipes has helped you find some new favorites.
 If you try any of the recipes be sure to comment below and let us know!

 Vegan Breakfast Ideas: 5-Minute Mixed Berry Oatmeal